<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 How Much Do Wireless Access Points Cost?

-Depending on which solution you choose, wireless access points can range from around $100 to $2,000 per access point depending on the features, where you want to use them (indoors or outdoors), and the number of built-in radios and antennas.
+Depending on which solution you choose, wireless access points can range from around $100 to $2,000 per access point depending on the included features, where you want to use them (indoors or outdoors), and the number of built-in radios and antennas it has.

 What Variables Affect How Many Wireless Access Points You Need?

-It’s important to consider how the signal can propagate.
+It’s important to consider how the RF signal travels, or propagates.

 It’s kind of like when you drop a pebble into still water in a lake or pond.
-The waves ripple across and by the end of the outstretched ripples, the water moves less.
-If there is a wall in there, the water movement stops when it hits the wall.
+The waves ripple across, and by the end of the outstretched ripples, the water moves less.
+If there's a dam or other obstruction in there, the water movement stops altogether when it reaches this point.

 Wireless signals are similar.
-The further out they propagate, the weaker they are.
+The farther out they travel, the weaker they are.
 And, if they hit a wall or another object, the signal either gets absorbed by the wall or is very weak coming out of the wall.

-Some of the factors considered when determining the number and location of wireless access points are:
+Some of the factors an IT specialist considers when determining the number and location of wireless access points are:

 If your organization’s wireless signal is slow and unreliable, it’s probably a sign that you need to add more or upgrade your WAPs.

-If you have an IT staff in-house that has the skills to perform a site survey and determine where the gaps are, that’s great.
-If you don’t, you may want to consider working with an outside firm to perform the analysis.
+If you have an in-house IT staff with the skills to perform a site survey and be able to determine where the gaps are, then you may not need additional help.
+If you don’t, you may be considering working with a managed IT provider.

-There are a number of vendors who provide these services.
-Kelser has been in business for 40 years and we perform these analyses for customers regularly.
-If you’d like to know more about how Kelser can help you fill your wireless gaps, fill out the form below and one of our knowledgeable experts will contact you.
+That said, Kelser has been in business for 40 years, and we perform these types of analyses for customers regularly.
+If you're unsure how to fill your wireless gaps, reach out now by clicking the button.